-LIZ ROYCE MASSAGE THERAPY IS NOW BOOKING APPOINTMENTS AT THE NEW LOCATION IN CONROE.
+AS OF 11/1/24, LIZ ROYCE MASSAGE THERAPY IS NOW BOOKING APPOINTMENTS AT THE NEW LOCATION IN WILLIS.
 CLICK THE "BOOK NOW" BUTTON AND SCHEDULE YOUR MASSAGE ASAP.
-(PAPERWORK WILL NEED TO BE FILLED OUT BEFORE YOUR FIRST SESSION STARTS.
-ALLOTTED TIME WILL BE INCORPORATED INTO THE MASSAGE TIME YOU BOOK TO ALLOW FOR A FULL MASSAGE SESSION.
-BUT PLEASE BE AT LEAST 5-10 MINUTES EARLY TO YOUR FIRST APPOINTMENT.)
 I LOOK FORWARD TO SEEING YOU!!

 Welcome!